aistabci/abci-docs/v3/en/docs/abci-cloudstorage/policy.md

 ## Common notes for Access Control Policy

-The following are common notes for bucket and user policies.
+The following are common notes for bucket policy.

 - Endpoint is 'https://s3.v3.abci.ai'
 - Ruling order does not matter, and Deny is prioritized over Allow.
 Even Denys in otner policy has priority.